crusoecloud/crusoe-load-balancer-controller/README.md

 For Crusoe-managed Kubernetes clusters, the controller automatically detects the cluster and uses the appropriate VPC/subnet information.
 No additional configuration is required.

 ### Self-Managed Clusters
-For self-managed Kubernetes clusters, you need to add specific annotations to your Service objects.
-See [Self-Managed Clusters Documentation](docs/self-managed-clusters.md) for detailed instructions.
+For self-managed Kubernetes clusters, you just need to pass the subnet id as part of your value.yml when doing the helm install of the controller.

 ---